Haide-He/Trace4J/docs/source/preface.md

 ### 1. Online Tracer

 * Attaches to a running Java program or launches a Java program with Trace4J supervision.
-* Achieves precise function-instance performance attribution using an integrated technique that fuses hardware PMUs with breakpoint-driven tracing.
+* Achieves precise function instance-level performance attribution using an integrated technique that fuses hardware PMUs with breakpoint-driven tracing.

 ### 2. Offline Data Processor